Taisei Makihara

-Taisei Makihara (牧原 大成, Makihara Taisei), nicknamed "King JOKER", is a professional Japanese baseball player.
-He plays infielder for the Fukuoka SoftBank Hawks.
+Taisei Makihara (牧原 大成, Makihara Taisei), nicknamed "King JOKER", is a Japanese professional baseball infielder for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 King JOKER's nickname comes from his utility player playing style, which allows him to play every defensive position except pitcher and catcher, every batting position in the starting lineup, and even as a pinch hitter and pinch runner, making him a trump card for the team.

 Professional career

 On October 28, 2010, Makihara was drafted by the Fukuoka SoftBank Hawks as a developmental player in the 2010 Nippon Professional Baseball draft with Kodai Senga and Takuya Kai.

 2010–2015 season

 From 2011 to mid-2012 season, he played in informal matches against Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's minor leagues.